formkit/docs-content/inputs/autocomplete.md

 ## Filtering

-By default, the autocomplete input will filter options with its own internal search function.
+The autocomplete input will filter options with its own internal search function.
 You can replace this search function by assigning the `filter` prop to a function of your own.
-Your `filter` function will receive two arguments, the `option` being iterated over and the current `search` value:
+Your function will receive two arguments, the `option` being iterated over and the current `search` value:

 <example
 name="Autocomplete"